Prosectors Say the Kansas Shooting of Garmin Engineers Was a Hate Crime

 Donald Trump is what happens when the democrats think they can get away with deciding that queen Hillary has the right to rule over us deplorable peasants.

-I don't care WHY he did it (Score:3)
+I don't care WHY he did it (Score:4, Insightful)

 Why do you think so?